ohm12341/PromotionEngine/README.md

 This layer contains all the logic to connect to database  and all logic for CURD operations.
 I am using the generic repository pattern with the help fo EF core

-We have a generic repository with individual repository specific for entities .
-For debugging purpose we are using in memory database
+I have a generic repository with individual repository specific for entities .
+For debugging purpose I are using in memory database

 #### Web api

 I am using .net core 3.1 web api for this project.
-Also we have added swagger doc and ui for easy testing of the application.
+Also I have added swagger doc and ui for easy testing of the application.

 ## How to run.